learn-co-curriculum/dsc-lp-REGRESSION-interactions-regularization/README.md

 #### Misconceptions / Notes

 * A common misconception is that when we train models we want them to fit the data perfectly.
+    * We actually want models that can generalize to unseen data!

 #### Materials